-One measure previously endorsed by NQF has not been re-submitted for maintenance of endorsement.
-Endorsement for these measures will be removed.
+One measure previously endorsed by NQF has not been resubmitted for maintenance of endorsement.
+Endorsement for this measure will be removed.

 Measure Reason for withdrawal 0586: Warfarin_PT/ INR Test (Resolution Health, Inc.) Developer did not resubmit for maintenance.

 Appendix B: NQF Patient Safety Portfolio and Related Measures